jovotech/jovo-framework/docs/basic-concepts/output/README.md

 }
 ```

-This feature makes use of the [Jovo User Context](../02_data/user.md#context './data/user#context').
-To be able to use it, please make sure that you have a database integration set up and an have not set the `userContext.prev.size` element to 0 (default is 1) in your config.
+This feature makes use of the [Jovo User Context](../data/user.md#context './data/user#context').
+To be able to use it, please make sure that you have a database integration set up and the Jovo User Context enabled.

 ## Advanced Output